 Another key finding from Collinson’s Airport Journey research is that there is considerable opportunity for airports to improve their traveller relationships via communications.
 Nearly one in two travellers (45%) receive communications at times when they are not planning to travel; indicating a lack of relevance and personalisation, not to mention wasted marketing spend for airport businesses and brands.

 An explanation for this may be that, in the absence of a structured loyalty or engagement programme, many airports have no means of knowing when customers will be travelling.
 Still, 48% of travellers said they receive communications that encourage them to spend more time at the airport, and another 46% said receiving discounts ahead of travel encourages them to shop and dine at the airport.
 Both points reveal that travellers are in fact open to receiving marketing-driven communications from the airport, if these are relevant and tailored.

 Mignon added: “Traveller satisfaction with airports is improving, but there is still a significant gap between travellers’ ideal experience and what airports deliver.
 Our research shows a number of opportunities where all of us in the travel experience landscape can help to give travellers a little more luxury, comfort and peace of mind right across their journey.

 “For example, when we know who the traveller is, we can make their experience smoother via inbound or in-lounge duty-free collection services or the ability to pre-order airport meals.
 Travellers can also be incentivised with card- and payment-linked offers that are personalised and relevant.
-Ultimately, communications are key, which is why Collinson is focused on helping our partners get to know individual travellers better so that we can provide them with timely information and tailored offers that make the journey more efficient, enjoyable and stress-free.”
+Ultimately, communications is key, which is why Collinson is focused on helping our partners get to know individual travellers better so that we can provide them with timely information and tailored offers that make the journey more efficient, enjoyable and stress-free.”